[ Connecting... ]

 On the Bitcoin (BTC) network each block is limited to 1MB in size.
 This is around enough room to confirm ~2,000 transactions.
 As such, when there's many transactions in the mempool, only a small fraction of them get confirmed in each block.

 On the Bitcoin Cash (BCH) network each block is limited to 32MB in size.
 This is around enough room to confirm ~64,000 transactions.
-As such, when there's many transactions in the mempool, every transaction will be confirmed typically.
+This leads to the BCH mempool completely clearing after each block, usually.

 The blocktime on both BCH and BTC is one block every 10 minutes, on average.